 By Christine Ozahowski

 This is part three of the five-part series, What Is a Language-Based Learning Disability?
 In part one, Bob Broudo talks about the early awareness of and research into Language-Based Learning Disabilities (LBLDs).
-Part two is primer on LBLDs, four will discuss early intervention, and five will feature a day-in-the-life of a family with children with LBLD.
+Part two is primer on LBLDs, four early intervention, and five is a day-in-the-life of a family with children with LBLD..

 We know that 15%–20% of the population has a Language-Based Learning Disability (LBLD), such as dyslexia, and that students with LBLDs learn differently and need to be taught differently.
 There are two primary approaches to teaching students with these learning differences: accommodation and remediation.